elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-principles-should-be-considered-in-curriculum-design-to-align-with-learning-outcomes-and-incorporate-diverse-perspectives.md

 url: /learn/education-studies/questions/what-principles-should-be-considered-in-curriculum-design-to-align-with-learning-outcomes-and-incorporate-diverse-perspectives
 score: -1.0
 related_article1:
-    id: 160584
+    id: 160278
-    title: How can students identify their learning style and leverage their strengths to improve academic performance?
+    title: >-
+        What are the different learning styles, and how can students adapt their study techniques accordingly?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-students-identify-their-learning-style-and-leverage-their-strengths-to-improve-academic-performance
+    url: /learn/education-studies/questions/what-are-the-different-learning-styles-and-how-can-students-adapt-their-study-techniques-accordingly
 related_article2:
-    id: 160146
+    id: 159966
-    title: What factors influence academic performance, and how can students set goals to improve it?
+    title: >-
+        What techniques can be used to overcome presentation anxiety and engage the audience effectively?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-factors-influence-academic-performance-and-how-can-students-set-goals-to-improve-it
+    url: /learn/education-studies/questions/what-techniques-can-be-used-to-overcome-presentation-anxiety-and-engage-the-audience-effectively
 related_article3:
-    id: 159970
+    id: 160075
-    title: What techniques can be used to manage time and stress during exams?
+    title: >-
+        How can academic resources be utilized to maximize learning outcomes and support academic success?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-techniques-can-be-used-to-manage-time-and-stress-during-exams
+    url: /learn/education-studies/questions/how-can-academic-resources-be-utilized-to-maximize-learning-outcomes-and-support-academic-success
 related_article4:
+    id: 160058
+    title: >-
+        What are the benefits of study groups, and how do they contribute to collaborative learning?
+    subject: Education Studies
+    url: /learn/education-studies/questions/what-are-the-benefits-of-study-groups-and-how-do-they-contribute-to-collaborative-learning
+related_article5:
     id: 160148
+    title: >-
-    title: What should students consider when selecting courses to align with their career goals and balance their workload?
+        What should students consider when selecting courses to align with their career goals and balance their workload?
     subject: Education Studies
     url: /learn/education-studies/questions/what-should-students-consider-when-selecting-courses-to-align-with-their-career-goals-and-balance-their-workload
-related_article5:
-    id: 160048
-    title: What is metacognition, and why is it important for learning?
-    subject: Education Studies
-    url: /learn/education-studies/questions/what-is-metacognition-and-why-is-it-important-for-learning
 ---

 &nbsp;